gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 If you're interested in introspection capabilities of C++, please go check Jean Guegant's blog post [An introduction to C++'s SFINAE concept: compile-time introspection of a class member](https://jguegant.github.io/blogs/tech/sfinae-introduction.html)

+#### Type Traits

+We also cannot dismiss the type traits library provided by the STL.
+To some extents, it allows reflecting on types by implementing predefine capability or property to check.
+Some on these traits such as `std::is_final` or `std::is_polymorphic` cannot be implemented in pure C++, and needs compiler support.

 ## Querying Objects in C++

 Who dream of writing `$Foo.members()`? yeah, me too.
 But this isn't about the future but what we can do now.
 Does C++ let you